Getting Started Volunteering

 Our animals benefit tremendously from our volunteer's tender loving care.
 We would love to have you join our team.
 We realize though that many people lead very busy lives.
 Before you sign up for volunteer orientation and commit to becoming one of our helpers, we’d like to explain the many opportunities at the Middleburg Humane Foundation (MHF) to be sure that you are comfortable and willing to start volunteering.
 Young adults over the age of sixteen may volunteer without parents (after the orientation).
 Youth from 5 to 15 must be accompanied at all times by a fully trained parent or guardian at ALL times.
 For more general information or information on community service hours, please scroll down to the box below.

-COVID-19 UPDATE: In an effort to keep our staff safe and healthy, all volunteer opportunities have been cancelled until further notice.
-MHF will send out an email to all current volunteers when we are re-open and able to allow volunteers back into the building.
+COVID-19 UPDATE: In an effort to keep our staff safe and healthy, all volunteer opportunities have been changed to being by appointment-only.
+For more information on how current volunteers can safely be at the shelter, please email the volunteer coordinator at email@example.com.
 MHF will not be accepting new volunteers for interview or orientation at this time.
 Thank you for your understanding and stay safe!

 All volunteers must first attend a volunteer interview.
 To schedule your interview, please fill out the paperwork listed below and contact for available times.

 Please call 540-364-3272 or email the shelter at if you have any questions.

 Click this link below to be taken to the Volunteer Application

 Click this link below to be taken to the Foster Application

 Interview & Tour

 The interview portion of the volunteer training will go over a set of questions to allow the Volunteer Coordinator to get a better sense of who you are, what you expect from volunteer and where you would best fit into the program.
 Once the interview is completed, you will do a walking tour of the current facility.